orq-ai/orq-cookbooks/README.md

 ## **AI-Powered Data Extraction and Processing Notebooks**

-This repository contains a collection of Jupyter notebooks designed to demonstrate and facilitate AI-powered data extraction and processing tasks through Orq.ai.
+This repository contains a collection of Jupyter notebooks and TypeScript repositories designed to demonstrate and facilitate AI-powered data extraction and processing tasks through Orq.ai.
 Each notebook serves a specific purpose, from extracting structured data from unstructured sources to generating SQL queries from natural language inputs.

 # Orq.ai Tutorials